ReturnInfinity/BareMetal-OS-legacy/docs/Building Newlib.md

 build/x86_64-pc-baremetal/newlib/libc.a is the compiled C library that is ready for linking.

 By default libc.a will be about 5 MiB.
-You can '`strip`' it to make it a little more compact. '`strip`' can decrease it to about 1.2 MiB.
+You can `strip` it to make it a little more compact. `strip` can decrease it to about 1.2 MiB.

 	strip --strip-debug libc.a

 Compiling Your Application
 --------------------------

 By default GCC will look in pre-defined system paths for the C headers.
 This will not work correctly as we need to use the Newlib C headers.
-Using the '`-I`' argument we can point GCC where to find the correct headers.
+Using the `-I` argument we can point GCC where to find the correct headers.
 Adjust the path as necessary.

 	gcc -I ../../newlib-1.20.0/newlib/libc/include/ -c helloc.c -o helloc.o
 	ld -T app.ld -o helloc.app helloc.o libc.a